 Synopsis: Medium + weight, dense plum and pepper, medium tannin with a fine velvet feel, earthy in the Italian tradition but Refosco adds a mineral note and slight iodine touch that is true to the grape.
 Like Nebbiolo or Sagrantino, this one is not for amateurs...

 Refosco’s history is shrouded in confusion and a bit of mystery, especially its strange story here in California.
 In Italy it is thought to be a Venetian native, mostly Friulian today, but then the family breaks into distinct and perhaps unrelated strains, spreading throughout Friuli and into Croatia and Slovenia where it is also (perhaps) related to Teran/Terrano.
 It is also possible that Refosco produced the famed Roman Puccinum wine praised by Pliny the Elder.

-The wine: Historically Refosco has a bit of that “iron fist in a velvet glove” thing.
-A tart core with purple fruits, pepper, and a bit of that Barbera rubber with angular tannin, good acidity and subtle floral tones evolve with time.
-This is a serious medium-weight wine that needs air though, so it can go from stinky to pretty in just a few minutes and will keep changing.
+The wine: Historically Refosco can have a bit of that “iron fist in a velvet glove” thing.
+A slightly tart (yet mouth watering) core with purple fruits, pepper, and focused texture that is somewhat angular but with fine tannin, good acidity and subtle floral tones that evolve with time.
+It also shares a little bit of rotundone with Syrah - that spicy peppercorn character.
+This is a serious medium-weight-plus wine with spice and a great mix of high and low tones and good fruit to knit the whole package together.

 Visit our vineyard page for more info

 bottom of page